List of The Smiling, Proud Wanderer characters: Ten Elders

-Several years ago, ten senior elders of the cult attacked the Five Mountain Sword Schools on Mount Hua but were lured into a trap and ended up being trapped inside a cave, where they eventually died.
-Before they died, the elders figured out new techniques to counter the swordplay movements of the five schools and carved them on the cave walls.
+Several years ago, ten senior elders of the cult attacked the Five Mountain Sword Sects on Mount Hua but were lured into a trap and ended up being trapped inside a cave, where they eventually died.
+Before they died, the elders figured out new techniques to counter the swordsmanship of the five sects and carved them on the cave walls.
 Several years later, Linghu Chong entered the cave by chance and discovered their remains and the carvings.
-Some of the elders were: